martfv/martfv/README.md

 ### Hi there 👋

+This is Furkan.

+✨ You may not find some impressive work here yet. 🚧 UNDER MAINTENANCE 🛠

+🎓 Software Engineering Student

+🌱 Currently learning Python

+📫 furkanvelimart@gmail.com

 <!--
 **martfv/martfv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.